hknutzen/Netspoc/technical.markdown

 get to the next interface stored in the path variable.

-Of course, the path through the loop still needs to be detected, using function `cluster_path_mark`.
+Of course, the path through the loop still needs to be detected, using function `clusterPathMark`.
 Usually, loop topologies would have pathrestrictions attached.
 As pathrestrictions require checks and tests that obfuscate the underlying algorithm, first assume a topology without pathrestrictions to explain it:

-{% include table.html no="1." img="./images/cluster_path_mark-simple1.png" txt="During path_mark, a loop node (r4) was found. path_mark stores the path information in the next interface of the linear path and calls cluster_path_mark to find the paths from loop exit node (r1) to the detected loop node." %}
+{% include table.html no="1." img="./images/cluster_path_mark-simple1.png" txt="During pathMark, a loop node (r4) was found. pathMark stores the path information in the next interface of the linear path and calls clusterPathMark to find the paths from loop exit node (r1) to the detected loop node." %}

-`cluster_path_mark` is called with a pair of loop nodes that specify start and end node of a path through the cluster.
+`clusterPathMark` is called with a pair of loop nodes that specify start and end node of a path through the cluster.
 If neither source nor destination are located within the loop, the start node is the loop exit node, and the end node is the node where the loop is entered